Spoke Network Connectivity Requirements

 Overview

-The following article outlines Spoke Phone’s mobile and desktop application requirements for network connectivity.
-It lists Spoke Phone's server ports and IP addresses that the applications must be able to reach and the bandwidth required for quality audio.
+The following article outlines Spoke’s mobile and desktop application requirements for network connectivity.
+It lists Spoke's server ports and IP addresses that the applications must be able to reach and the bandwidth required for quality audio.

 Within this article: